joseantonio002/air_transport_statistics_Canary_Islands/log.md

 Conclusion of the prototype: Yes, I can host it in github pages and it looks cool

-Now That I did the prototype and I know what data I need, I can finally end the first step and start with the second step, creating the ETL scripts that will ingest, transform and serve the data to our data warehouse
+Now That I did the prototype and I know what data I need, I can finally end the first step and start with the second step, creating the pipeline that will ingest, transform and serve the data to our data warehouse

+## 29/08/25

+Current step: 2) Pipeline into warehouse

+First create the dimensions tables, we asume that this tables are not going to change so we only have to create them once

+Airport created.